+Each bargaining unit employee will be scheduled and assigned to provide additional instruction to students on regular student attendance days and will be compensated as follows: Those employees scheduled and assigned to provide up to thirty (30) additional minutes of instructional time will be compensated for one-half hour of the employee's hourly rate of pay, minus standard deductions; and those scheduled and assigned to provide more than a half-hour but not more than a full hour of additional instructional time will be compensated for an additional hour of the employee's hourly rate of pay, minus standard deductions.
+The hourly rate of pay of a full-time employee is calculated by dividing the employee's annual base salary (including the employee's Advanced Degree supplement, if applicable) by 196 days and then dividing that quotient by 7.5 hours.

-The hourly rate of pay of a full-time employee is calculated by dividing the employee's annual base salary (including the employee's Advanced Degree supplement) by 196 days and then dividing that quotient by 7.5 hours.
-When full-time employees take a full-day of sick or personal leave they shall be charged 7.5 hours of such leave for that day.
-When full-time employees take a half-day of sick or personal leave they will be charged 3.75 hours of such leave.
+When a full-time employee assigned to an extended-hour elementary school takes a full day of sick leave or personal leave he/she will be charged 7.5 hours of such leave for that day.
+When a full-time employee takes a half-day of sick leave or personal leave he/she will be charged 3.75 hours of such leave.
+Other incremental use of sick leave/personal leave will be charged in accordance with this pattern.